-Bell Rock Pathway: This trail is a short ride away from our Bed and Breakfast.
+Bell Rock Pathway: This trail is a short ride away from our Sedona Boutique Hotel.
 Locals call this the "boat ramp" as it is the launching site to many of Sedona's great loop rides.
 This is a popular beginner out and back.
-The trail is 8 feet wide, generally flat with steep sections that a beginner may walk. there are downhill sections where a rider must keep their speed down to avoid trouble due to braking on loose trail surface.
+The trail is mostly smooth but there are many short sections of small rock ledges.
+If you want to add more miles you can add Big Park Loop to your ride.

 Length: 7 miles out and back Season: All Year Skill Level: Beginner

 Big Park Loop: This is a popular single track loop with superb views of Bell Rock, Courthouse Butte and Rabbit Ears.
-This trail connects up with many other Mountain Bike accessible trails including a little known trail to the base of Rabbit Ears.
-The trailhead is an easy ride (only .4 miles) from our Sedona B&B hotel.
+This trail is a good introduction to Sedona's singletracks.
+This is a great trail for beginners.
+The trailhead is an easy ride (only .4 miles) from our Sedona Boutique hotel.

 Length: 2.1 miles Season: All Year Skill level: Beginner